ychulovskyy/wix-ui/packages/wix-ui-core/src/components/image/image.md

 |  | ✖ | one empty pixel | Error |
 |   |  | one empty pixel | Error |

+## Placeholder will be added to the table later on
+!!
+TBD !!

 legend: